 Although the prescribing information recommends taking didanosine on an empty stomach, this is impractical for infants who must be fed frequently and it may decrease medication adherence by increasing regimen complexity.
-A comparison showed that regardless of whether didanosine oral solution was given to children with or without food, systemic exposure measured by AUC was similar; absorption of didanosine administered with food was slower and elimination more prolonged.10 To improve adherence, some practitioners administer didanosine without regard to timing of meals.
-Studies in adults suggest that didanosine can be given without regard to food.11,12 A European study dosed didanosine oral solution as part of a 4-drug regimen either 1 hour before or 1 hour after meals, but allowed the extended-release formulation to be given without food restriction and showed good virologic outcome with up to 96 weeks of follow-up.13
+A comparison showed that systemic exposure measured by AUC was similar whether didanosine oral solution was given to children with or without food; absorption of didanosine administered with food was slower and elimination more prolonged.10 To improve adherence, some practitioners administer didanosine without regard to timing of meals.
+Studies in adults suggest that didanosine can be given without regard to food.11,12 A European study dosed didanosine oral solution as part of a 4-drug regimen either 1 hour before or 1 hour after meals, but allowed the extended-release formulation to be given without food restriction and showed good virologic outcome with up to 96 weeks of follow-up.8

 Butler KM, Husson RN, Balis FM, et al. Dideoxyinosine in children with symptomatic human immunodeficiency virus infection.
 N Engl J Med.
 1991;324(3):137-144.
 Available at http://www.ncbi.nlm.nih.gov/pubmed/1670591.

 Nacro B, Zoure E, Hien H, et al. Pharmacology and immuno-virologic efficacy of once-a-day HAART in African HIV-infected children: ANRS 12103 phase II trial.
 Bull World Health Organ.
 2011;89(6):451-458.
 Available at http://www.ncbi.nlm.nih.gov/pubmed/21673861.